 The StorNext failover mechanism allows the StorNext services to be automatically transferred from the current active primary server to the standby server in the event of the primary server failure.
 The roles of the servers are reversed after a failover event.
-Only one of the two servers is Chapter 9: Converting to HA HA Terms and Concepts allowed to control and update StorNext metadata and databases at any given time.
+Only one of the two servers is allowed to control and update StorNext metadata and databases at any given time.
 The HA feature enforces this rule by monitoring for conditions that might allow conflicts of control that could lead to data corruption.